 Additionally, nutrients in watermelon may also protect the kidneys from tissue damage.
 Lycopene lowered inflammation in rats with kidney damage.

-This fruit is also high in potassium.
-Too much watermelon may increase potassium levels and compromise normal kidney function or worsen symptoms of renal disease.
+This fruit is also high in potassium if eaten in large volume.
+Too much watermelon may increase potassium levels.

 This kidney cleanse has not been proven effective.
 There are no studies to back up the claims about a watermelon kidney cleanse.